nao3301/Dedsec/README.md

 exit     => closes Dedsec
-bash     => opens bash ( come with exit back to Dedsec ) show     => shows you the modulessetglo   => you can set globals, which then will be used by the modules delglo   => deletes all globals about    => about clshist  => clear the history
+bash     => opens bash ( come with exit back to Dedsec ) show     => shows you the modules setglo   => you can set globals, which then will be used by the modules delglo   => deletes all globals about    => about clshist  => clear the history